raspberrypi-ui/scratch-gui/README.md

 npm install

-In node_modules/app-builder-lib/out/targets/targetFactory.js, in the function "computeArchToTargetNamesMap", change the line
+????In node_modules/app-builder-lib/out/targets/targetFactory.js, in the function "computeArchToTargetNamesMap", change the line

     const defaultArchs...